 The manufacturer of the AI-300 updated the software to suppress overestimation.
 It automatically adjusts the dispensed volume of 18F-FDG to improve the accuracy of dispensed volumes below 0.5 mL.
 The dispensed volume of radioactivity after updating the software was stable within 5% (Fig. 4).
 Systematic error in the AI-300 should therefore have a much smaller effect after the software update.
-However, because correction by software cannot improve the integrated device operational characteristics, systematic error in the AI-300 cannot be completely resolved in this manner.
+However, since correction by software cannot improve the integrated device operational characteristics, systematic error in the AI-300 cannot be completely resolved in this manner.
 A new device with refinements is currently under development to replace the AI-300.

-Although the 3 automated infusion devices barely met the EANM criterion of $\pm 3\%$ (11), we confirmed that the administration error of the M-130, AI-300, and UG-05 was within the assurance range stated by the manufacturers ($\pm 10\%$, $\pm 5\%$ and $\pm 5\%$, respectively).
+Although none of the three automated infusion devices barely met the EANM criterion of \pm 3% (11), we confirmed that the administration error of the M-130, AI-300 and UG-05 was within the assurance range stated by the manufacturers (\pm 10%, \pm 5% and \pm 5%, respectively).
 A method of managing the administration accuracy of automated infusion devices has not yet been defined, but the present study provides useful information about how to confirm it.
-We suggest that consistent administration accuracy can be achieved in the following 3 ways.
+We suggest that consistent administration accuracy can be achieved in the following three ways.
 The tendency of error inherent in each device at each location should be confirmed.
-Users and manufacturers should regularly correct, maintain, and implement quality control measures for automated infusion devices by rigorous cross-calibration between the dose calibrator and the integrated detectors within each device.
-The optimal radioactive concentration should be determined, and then the dispended volume of 18F-FDG should be adjusted with the operational aspects of clinical practice taken into consideration.
+Users and manufacturers should regularly correct, maintain and implement quality control measures for automated infusion devices by rigorous cross-calibration between the dose calibrator and the integrated detectors within each device.
+The optimal radioactive concentration should be determined and then the dispended volume of 18F-FDG should be adjusted taking into consideration the operational aspects of clinical practice.
 We do not believe that these ways are sufficient to resolve all issues associated with the administration accuracy of automated infusion devices and will require further investigation.

-This study is limited by our comparison of 3 automated infusion devices and focus on their administration accuracy.
+This study is limited by our comparison of three automated infusion devices and focusing on their administration accuracy.
 Further study is required to evaluate the radiation protection ability and operational aspects of automated infusion devices (4,7,12,13).